Bitcoin Core 30.99.0

 static SECP256K1_INLINE void secp256k1_int_cmov(int *r, const int *a, int flag)

-If flag is true, set *r equal to *a; otherwise leave it.
+If flag is 1, set *r equal to *a; if flag is 0, leave it.

 static SECP256K1_INLINE void secp256k1_memzero_explicit(void *ptr, size_t len)